tberg12/ocular/README.md

 * `-allowGlyphSubstitution`: Should the model allow glyph substitutions?
 This includes substituted letters as well as letter elisions.
 Default: false

+* `-gsmSmoothingCount`: The default number of counts that every glyph gets in order to smooth the glyph substitution model estimation.
+Default: 1.0

+* `-noCharSubPrior`: The prior probability of not-substituting the LM char.
+This includes substituted letters as well as letter elisions.
+Default: 0.9999999

+* `-retrainGSM`: Should the glyph substitution model be updated during font training?
+(Only relevant if allowGlyphSubstitution is set to true.)
+Default: false

 * `-inputGsmPath`: Path to the input glyph substitution model file.
 (Only relevant if allowGlyphSubstitution is set to true.)
 Default: Don't use a pre-initialized GSM.

-* `-retrainGSM`: Should the glyph substitution model be updated during font training?
-(Only relevant if allowGlyphSubstitution is set to true.)
-Default: false

 * `-outputGsmPath`: Path to write the retrained glyph substitution model file to.
 (Only relevant if allowGlyphSubstitution and retrainGSM are set to true.)
 Default: Don't write out the trained GSM.